Lector's Notes

 Much of the letter to the Ephesians is meant to help a diverse community of believers live in unity.
 See Lector's Notes from four weeks ago, three weeks ago, and two weeks ago.
 In last Sunday's passage, Paul began a practical list of behaviors to avoid if the community is to be harmonious.
 Intervening sentences, skipped in the Lectionary, warn against lying, letting anger fester, stealing, and foul language.
 Today's passage sums it all up.

-In the past, I've heard lectors confuse "reviling" with "reveling"; even if you believe the latter is a vice, it's not condemned here.
+In the past, I've heard lectors confuse "reviling" with "reveling."
+Even if you believe that to revel is a vice, that is not what is condemned here.

 The awkward translation "a sacrificial offering to God for a fragrant aroma" appears in the 1971 version thus: "He gave himself for us as an offering to God, a gift of pleasing fragrance."
 The imagery is of incense wafting heavenward.
 This is not to suggest you proclaim it differently from what is printed, but at least you'll know what it means.